 Operating Account Relocation to JP Morgan Chase

 Ms. Derby informed the Board of the dissatisfactory service provided by Bank of America in handling the DRA/TIRZ Operating Account.
-She then requested authorization move the account to JP Morgan Chase.
-Following discussion, upon a motion made by Director Keyser and seconded by Director Flowers, the Board voted unanimously to authorize the staff and legal counsel to perform the actions necessary to relocate the operating account to JP Morgan Chase Bank.
+She then requested authorization to move the account to JP Morgan Chase.
+Following discussion, upon a motion made by Director Keyser and seconded by Director Flowers, the Board voted unanimously to approve a resolution authorizing the transfer of the account, attached hereto, and to authorize the staff and legal counsel to perform the actions necessary to relocate the operating account to JP Morgan Chase Bank.

 Fiscal Year 2014 Financial and Capital Improvement Project Budgets